Physical Disabilities And Alcohol Abuse

 Withdrawing from alcohol can also cause increased pain sensitivity.
 If someone uses alcohol to manage their pain, when they stop drinking their pain will only increase.
 On top of that, if they’re using regular pain medications to manage their symptoms, mixing alcohol with those medications can be dangerous.

 - Mixing alcohol and acetaminophen can cause acute liver failure.

 - Mixing alcohol with aspirin can increase one’s risk of gastric bleeding.

 While many turn to alcohol to manage their pain, some also use alcohol to deal with the emotional turmoil that comes with being disabled.
 Adults with disabilities experience mental distress 5 times as frequently as adults without disabilities, with 32.9% of adults experiencing frequent mental distress.
 Mental distress is defined as experiencing 14 or more poor mental health days within 30 days.

 Mental health disorders are often caused by a singular traumatic event or long-term exposure to trauma, which is a known risk factor or developing an alcohol use disorder (AUD).
 Mental health is also a common risk factor for developing an alcohol use disorder, especially depression, anxiety, and schizophrenia.

-When people experience trauma or poor mental health, they may feel inclined to turn to alcohol to drown out the noise and stress.
+When people experience trauma or poor mental health, they may feel inclined to turn to alcohol to drown out the internal noise and stress.
 Using alcohol as a coping mechanism frequently leads to dependence, and there are many other healthy coping mechanisms that can diminish this stress and anxiety without risking one’s health.